GeorgePanagiotakis14/Public-library-internship-Sparta/README.md

 This README summarizes the **first week and overall development stack** of my internship experience.

-🧠 Tool Used
-ChatGPT AI Tool and Copilot for assistance and code optimization
+## 🧠 Tools Used for assistance and code optimization
+- ChatGPT AI Tool
+- Copilot